-A judgment from a court can help you get your goods back, but going to court will cost you time and money.
+An order from the NSW Civil and Administrative Tribunal (NCAT) can help you get your goods back, but going to NCAT will cost you time and money.

-To make a claim in the Local Court you have to serve a copy of the court documents on the other party and the court must have an address so that it can send letters and documents to them.
-You usually cannot start a case unless you can find out the correct address for the other party.
-If you don't serve documents on the correct address you may have trouble running a case against them.
+To make a claim at NCAT you will need the details of the other party and the Tribunal must have an address so that it can send letters and documents to them.
+You usually can’t start a case unless you can find out the correct address for the other party.
+If you don't have their correct address you may have trouble running a case against them.

 For more information, see Identify the other party.

-If someone won't return your goods and the time limit to start a court case has passed, you will need to ask the court for permission to start a case out of time.
-You should get legal advice first.
+If someone won't return your goods and the time limit to start a case has passed, you will need to ask the Tribunal for permission to start a case out of time.
+Before you start a case, you should get legal advice.

-To start a case in a NSW court, your claim must have some connection with NSW.
+To start a case at NCAT, your claim must have some connection with NSW.
 For example:

 If you are not sure whether you can file your claim in NSW, you should get legal advice.

-To win a court case, you need to have evidence to support your claim.
+To get an order from NCAT, you need to have evidence to support your claim.
 Evidence to support a claim could include:

-You should consider the strength of your claim before going to court, and get legal advice.
+Before going to NCAT, you should consider the strength of your claim and get legal advice.

-You can have a lawyer if you want one, but you may not need one.
-The Small Claims Division of the Local Court was set up to help people run their case without a lawyer.
+You do not need a lawyer at NCAT.
+The Tribunal was set up to help people run their case without a lawyer.
 You will usually have to pay for a lawyer if you use one, and even if you win you will probably not get all your legal costs back.

-Going to court can take up a lot of your time.
-If the other party disputes your claim, you will usually need to go to court twice and possibly more often.
-You may also have to spend time doing research, serving court papers, gathering evidence, and writing statements.
+Going to NCAT can take up a lot of your time.
+If the other party disputes your claim and you are unable to settle your claim at conciliation, your matter will be listed for hearing.
+You may also have to spend time doing research, gathering evidence, and writing statements.

 Getting your goods back depends on whether the other party still has them.
-It is possible to claim the money value of the goods instead of their return.
+It is possible to get an order for compensation for goods damaged or destroyed.
 Getting your money from the other party will depend on whether they have any savings, income or property that can be used to pay the debt.